 Choosing a graduate school is an important decision.
 Applicants are encouraged to find an educational institution that aligns with their personal values.
-Rush University System for Health (RUSH) is an academic health system whose mission is to improve the health of the individuals and diverse communities it serves through the integration of outstanding patient care, education, research, and community partnerships.
-Rush comprises Rush University Medical Center, Rush University, Rush Copley Medical Center, Rush Oak Park Hospital, and numerous outpatient care facilities.
-Rush University, with more than 2,500 students, is a health sciences university that comprises Rush Medical College, the College of Nursing, the College of Health Sciences, and the Graduate College.
+RUSH University System for Health (RUSH) is an academic health system whose mission is to improve the health of the individuals and diverse communities it serves through the integration of outstanding patient care, education, research, and community partnerships.
+RUSH comprises RUSH University Medical Center, RUSH University, RUSH Copley Medical Center, RUSH Oak Park Hospital, and numerous outpatient care facilities.
+With more than 2,500 students, RUSH University is a health sciences university comprising RUSH Medical College, the College of Nursing, the College of Health Sciences, and the Graduate College.